michaelklishin/monger/README.md

 Monger is an idiomatic Clojure wrapper around MongoDB Java driver.

+## Project Goals

+There is one MongoDB client for Clojure that has been around since 2009.
+So, why create another one?
+Monger authors wanted a client that will

+ * Support most of MongoDB 2.0+ features but only those that really matter.
+Grouping the way it is done today, for example, does not (it is easier to just use Map/Reduce directly).
+ * Be well documented.
+ * Be well tested.
+ * Be maintained, not carry technical debt from 2009 on and on.
+ * Will integrate usage of JavaScript files and ClojureScript (as soon as the compiler gets artifact it is possible to depend on for easy embedding).
+ * Will learn from other clients like the Java and Ruby ones.
+ * Will target Clojure 1.3.0 and later from the ground up.

 ## Usage

 Before documentation guides & examples are written (targeted for the 1.0 release), it is fair to say that it is *likely to be unusable* to anyone